U.S. Department of State

 - Alumni teams may be comprised of alumni from different exchange programs and different countries.

-- Applications must be submitted by exchange alumni.
+- Applications must be submitted by exchange alumni or alumni associations of USG exchange alumni.
 Not-for-profit, non-governmental organizations, think tanks, and academic institutions are not eligible to apply in the name of the organization but can serve as partners for implementing project activities.

 Preference will be given to teams of alumni made up entirely of/or led by alumni who have not received a grant from the Embassy or U.S. State Department in the last three years.